Codynator/network-scanner/README.md

 ## Getting started

 1. Download or clone the repository.
-2. Open in terminal repository's localization and run following command to install required modules:
+2. Navigate to the repository’s location in the terminal and run following command to install required modules:
  `pip install -r requirements.txt`
   **You can delete specific module version in `requirements.txt` so that pip installs the latest version.**
-3. You're ready to go!
+3. Now you’re all set!

 ## How to use
-1. The scanner should recognize the OS and set a proper ping command by default.
-If that didn't work you can set the OS manually or edit the command visible in the entry on the right.
+1. The scanner automatically detects the operating system and set a proper ping command by default.
+If automatic detection fails, you can manually specify the OS or edit the command visible in the entry on the right.
 2. Designate a range of IP addresses.
-Entries accept both IPv4 and any IPv6 formats but remember to **use the same format in both entries!** Otherwise, the scan may fail.
+The input fields accept both IPv4 and IPv6 formats but remember to **use the same format in both entries** (don't mix IPv4 with IPv6 or two different formats of IPv6) Otherwise, the scan may fail.
 3. **Optional:** You can force conversion of found IP addresses to chosen IPv6 format.
 4. Press scan button.
 If the designated range is large, scanning may take few minutes.
 5. When scan is finished, you can copy each of addresses.
 You can also save them to txt file by pressing `Save result`